 - Pixel C tablets

 - General Mobile 4G (Android one)

 We also have some unconfirmed news that it may make it’s way to the 2013 Google Nexus 5 too.
-If you own any of the above devices then you are lucky to taste the latest flavor of Android.
-But get prepared for some Bug Bites.
+If you own any of the above devices, then you are lucky to taste the latest flavor of Android.
+But we may get some Bug Bites.